TheSavageTeddy/TheSavageTeddy.github.io/content/posts/ret2libm-iris2023/index.md

 In the end we ([PissedEmu](https://ctftime.org/team/160273)) placed `11th` on the [leaderboard](https://ctftime.org/event/1774) which I'm happy about!

 Additional thanks to the organisers for hosting IrisCTF 2023, I'll be looking forward to next year's event!

+Also, please DM me on Discord at `TheSavageTeddy#7458` if there are issues or things I missed in this blog post as it is my first.